Sunny77D/sunny77d.bikeshare.github.io/README.md

 3. Image Folder of all my graphs.

 NOTE: I used one of github's theme called "Cayman" as a baseline for my website.
-There Repo can be founded here: https://github.com/pages-themes/cayman
+Their Repo can be founded here: https://github.com/pages-themes/cayman